Parent & Pupil Zone

 NCFE is a national Awarding Organisation.
 We develop qualifications for colleges, training providers and schools.
 We’ve been developing qualifications for over 170 years, so we’re quite the experts.

 What does NCFE offer for Key Stage 4 learners?

 V Cert Technical Awards are alternatives to GCSEs which are built on applied learning and hands-on practical content.
 They are for 14 – 16 year olds and can be added in alongside core subjects.

-At NCFE, we offer V Certs for 14 – 16 year olds taking their GCSEs.
-We also offer Applied Generals, for pupils aged 16 and over, which carry UCAS points for entry in to University or Higher Education.
+Applied Generals are for learners aged 16 and over.
+They carry UCAS points for entry in to University or Higher Education.
 We have a range of subject areas on offer, which are supported by practical, hands-on learning solutions.

 Exam prep: hints and tips!

 You can prepare for the assessment by looking at some past papers.
 If you search for the qualification you’re taking on the NCFE website, you’ll find examples of past papers there.
 Your teacher should also have a copy of the Chief Examiner’s report which can help you with areas to focus on in more detail to help achieve a better grade.

 If you suffer from exam stress, don’t worry; we’ve got an app for that!
 GoCalm is designed to help you deal with stress, keep your brain engaged and help you focus, from your computer or laptop.

 - quality assurance advice – prepare for and request a visit